Click to enlarge photos

 Back from the dead and in my arms once more.

 She was a very apt pupil.
 I owned her fully and completely.
 One doesn't often get a second chance.
 She was mine and I determined then and there to never let her go.
-Amanda was my second chance.
+She was my second chance.

 Death itself couldn't part us.